Vision (Marvel Comics): Vision restored

-Vision begins to suffer mental stress and curiosity, realizing he wishes a purpose in life beyond the Avengers.
+Vision's experiences convince him that he needs a purpose beyond what the Avengers can provide.
 He seeks out help from scientist Miles Lipton, an expert in artificial intelligence and philosophies regarding consciousness.
 Lipton upgrades Vision with a holographic projector so he can disguise himself as a human, "Victor Shade", and mingle with humanity to learn more about them.
 When Vision continues to show mental stress, Lipton learns the android's mind requires a replicated human brain pattern for his operating system to properly function.
-Miles Lipton uploads a program based on the brain patterns and memory recordings of his deceased son, scientist Alex Lipton.
+Lipton thus uploads a program based on the brain patterns and memory recordings of his deceased son Alex.
 As a result, Vision's mental strain is alleviated and he regains some understanding of emotion, as well as a greater capacity for empathy.

 The Avengers fight a group of enemies called the Gatherers, one of whom is an overtly emotional and corrupt Vision who still has red-colored skin and is native to a parallel Earth.
 This other Vision (later called "Anti-Vision") infiltrates the Avengers by exchanging minds with the heroic Vision.
 While the Anti-Vision operates with the Avengers, now housed in the chalk-white body, the heroic Vision awakens in a red-skinned body identical to his original form, now a prisoner of the Gatherers.
 Eventually, he is freed but Anti-Vision escapes before they can exchange minds again.